Skip to Content

 Lupo 3-in-1 Water Test Kit for Swimming Pools & Spas

-• WHAT'S INCLUDED: Each water test kit includes 1 x Heavy Duty Plastic storage case, 1 x Instruction manual, 1 x Comparator, 1 x 0.67oz pH indicator solution bottle and 1 x 0.67oz Orthotolidine solution...
+• WHAT’S INCLUDED: Each pool testing kit includes 1 x Heavy-duty plastic storage case, 1 x Instruction manual, 1 x Comparator, 1 x 0.67oz Orthotolidine reagent bottle & 1 x 0.67oz pH indicator solution...

 How Much Pool Stabilizer Does Your Pool Need?